Jonathan0137/Weather_App_Nodejs/README.md

 # Weather_App_Nodejs
-This is a Node js project that gets data from opensource weather api
+This is a Simple Node js project that gets data from opensource weather api and print the temperture on to the console.